 Your business works because of you.

-That works until growth, stress, absence, or transition puts pressure on the system.
+Founders don’t notice this while things are working until growth, stress, absence, or transition puts pressure on the system.

-This isn’t a motivation problem.
-It’s a control problem.
+This isn’t a motivation issue.

 TAB exists to make control explicit, bounded, and survivable.